marlonbaeten/Krabbetje/README.md

 ## Encrypt and decrypt files using a passphrase or key

-Krabbetje is a command line interface tool that allow the user to encrypt or decrypt the contents of a file.
-It is intended to allow the user to commit secrets (configuration) files in a repository without leaking them when a repository gets compromised and preventing the secrets from appearing on disk in plain.
+Krabbetje is a command line interface tool that allows the user to encrypt or decrypt the contents of a file.
+It is intended to allow the user to commit secret (configuration) files in a repository without leaking them when a repository gets compromised and prevent the secrets from appearing on disk in plain.

 ## Features

-- Encrypt or decrypt a UTF8 encoded text files
+- Encrypt or decrypt UTF8 encoded text files
 - Encrypt or decrypt only the values of Yaml files
 - Uses AES 256 GCM for encryption and PBKDF2 + SHA 256 for key derivation